fgsoftware1/limine-barebones/README.md

-# qloader2 Bare Bones
+# limine Bare Bones

-This project will show you how to set up a simple long mode kernel using qloader2, a bootloader designed to make getting your kernel up and running as quickly as possible while supporting many useful features, such as:
+This project will show you how to set up a simple long mode kernel using limine, a bootloader designed to make getting your kernel up and running as quickly as possible while supporting many useful features, such as:

 * support for echfs, ext2 and fat32